ansys/allie-sharedtypes/README.md

-# Allie Shared types
+# Aali Shared types
-Shared types used in the Allie project
+Shared types used in the Aali project